About the Identity Migration

 - Identity Service - a service in Tableau Server 2022.1 (and later) that is responsible for the administration of user identities, including authentication and provisioning.
 The service uses an identity schema where user identities are represented by Identity Service tables and the legacy "system_users" table.

-- Identity pools – an identity management tool that uses provisioning and authentication information to enable user access to Tableau Server.
-Identity pools enable a more centralised and flexible identity management workflow built on the Identity Service for the storage and management of user identities in Tableau Server.
+- Identity pools - an identity management tool that uses provisioning and authentication information to enable user access to Tableau Server.
+Identity pools enable a more centralized and flexible identity management workflow built on the Identity Service for the storage and management of user identities in Tableau Server.

 - Legacy identity store mode - a limited identity schema used by Tableau Server 2021.4 (and earlier), where user identities are only represented by the legacy "system_users" table.

-- Identity migration - The auditing process that evaluates existing Tableau Server user identities, queries the upstream external identity stores for additional identity information (as appropriate) and imports that additional identity information to the Identity Service.
+- Identity migration - the auditing process that evaluates existing Tableau Server user identities, queries the upstream external identity stores for additional identity information (as appropriate), and imports that additional identity information to the Identity Service.

 - Local identity store - an identity store type provided by Tableau Server.
 If configured, Tableau Server stores and manages identity information in the Tableau Server repository without any configured external directory for this information.

 - System user - a Tableau Server user.
-A user corresponds to a sign-in record ("system_users") in both the Identity Service (through the "system_users_identities" table) and legacy identity store mode.
+A user corresponds to a signin record ("system_users") in both the Identity Service (through the "system_users_identities" table) and legacy identity store mode.
 A "system_users" record can potentially have multiple user identities associated with it and enabled to sign in to multiple sites.
 The link between a "system_users" record and sites is defined in the "users" table.

 Purpose of the identity migration

-When you create a Tableau Server backup, identity information is saved in the identity schema used by the version of Tableau Server that the backup was created for.
+When you create a Tableau Server backup, identity information is saved in the identity schema used by the version of Tableau Server the backup was created for.
 The migration is necessary to populate identity information from the identity schema used in the backup to the identity schema used by the Identity Service.

 Identity schema of Tableau Server 2021.4 and earlier

-The identity schema used by the legacy identity store mode consists of two tables: "system_users" and "domains."
+The identity schema used by the legacy identity store mode consists of two tables, "system_users" and "domains."

 Identity schema of Tableau Server 2022.1 and later